 Types of Green Cards and the Green Card Lottery Program

 What's a green card, and why do you need one to work in the United States?
 A green card authorizes an individual to live and work in the United States permanently.
-A green card is valid for ten years and then must be renewed.
+A green card is valid for ten years and must be renewed subsequently.
 A green card holder can apply for U.S. citizenship after five years as a lawful permanent resident.

 What is a Green Card?

 A green card is formally known as a Permanent Residence Card or USCIS Form I-551.
-The reason it's called a green card is because the original card was made of green paper.
+The reason it's called a green card is that the original card was made of green paper.
 The card has been other colors and redesigned many times since it was first issued, but it never stopped being known as a green card.
-It is again green, but not made of paper, and it has graphics and fraud-resistant security features that are highly secure and more tamper-resistant than the ones that were previously used.
+Today, it is still green but not made of paper.
+Also, it has graphics and fraud-resistant security features that are highly secure and more tamper-resistant than the ones that were previously used.

 A green card holder (or permanent resident) does not hold the same status as a United States citizen.
 However, people with a green card can apply for citizenship after a number of years of residency, with exceptions made for those who marry U.S. citizens or come to the country as refugees.

 While green cards can be obtained through family, investment, refugee status, and other special conditions, green cards can also be obtained through employment.
-Here's more information about different types of green cards, and how to receive a green card through employment.
+Here's more information about the different types of green cards and how to receive a green card through employment.

 Types of Employment-Based Green Cards

 Individuals seeking a green card through employment can apply from their home country once they are assigned an immigrant visa number, which is organized based on the following employment-based (EB) preferences: